 We have a varied swimming programme at Mayfield to support a wide range of swimmers including beginners, those wanting to swim for fitness, squad swimmers, and those seeking a more challenging Club session.

 Our five-lane 25m pool has diving blocks and individual changing rooms.
-It is well used by both our girls and local Primary Schools, as well as by Spark Camps and Beacon Swimming Club.
+It is well used by both our girls and local Primary Schools, as well as by Spark Camps.

-Girls at Mayfield can choose from four different weekly training sessions run by our own PE staff, which are open to all ages and abilities (providing they can swim two strokes and a minimum of 100m); four sessions run by the Head Coach of Beacon Swimming Club (these sessions incur an extra cost and are our most challenging option); and a lesson a week with a local Level 2 swimming teacher who teaches girls who require more help with basic technique (these also have an additional cost).
+Girls at Mayfield can choose from four different weekly training sessions run by our own PE staff, which are open to all ages and abilities (providing they can swim two strokes and a minimum of 100m); two sessions run by a coach from Beacon Swimming Club (these sessions incur an extra cost and are our most challenging option); and a lesson a week with a local Level 2 swimming teacher who teaches girls who require more help with basic technique (these also have an additional cost).

 The Swimming Squad operates three age group teams - Junior (Years 7 and 8), Inter (Years 9 and 10), and Senior (Years 11 to 13), and swim regularly against Roedean, Benenden, Roedean Moira House, Burgess Hill, and Kent College, as well as other ad hoc galas including the county round of the Relay Championships.